-- 7.1 The EIOPA Guidelines on Look-Through Approach aim at increasing consistency and convergence of professional practice with respect to the application of the look-trough approach in the standard formula for all types and sizes of undertakings. - 7.2 The Impact Assessment was prepared in the course of the policy drafting process, with the contribution of experts on financial requirements from different national competent authorities and EIOPA. - 7.3 Stakeholders were pre-consulted in the preparation of the Guidelines. - 7.4 Specific attention has been given to proportionality issues.
+- 7.1 The EIOPA Guidelines on Look-Through Approach aim at increasing consistency and convergence of professional practice with respect to the application of the look-trough approach in the standard formula for all types and sizes of undertakings. - 7.2 The Impact Assessment was prepared in the course of the policy drafting process, with the contribution of experts on financial requirements from different national competent authorities and EIOPA. - 7.3 Stakeholders were pre-consulted in the preparation of the Guidelines.
+Furthermore a public consultation of the Guidelines and its impact assessment was carried out between 2 June 2014 and 29 of August 2014.
+Stakeholders' comments were duly taken into account and served as a valuable input in order to revise the Guidelines. - 7.4 Specific attention has been given to proportionality issues.
 When developing the proposed policies EIOPA has considered the respective proportionality aspects and has provided reference as appropriate.
 For the overall approach to proportionality on the Guidelines under consultation, please see the "Cover note for the Consultation Paper on Guidelines on preparing for Solvency II".

-- 7.5 [Article 144 MR3 of the draft Implementing Measures] requires that undertakings apply a look-through approach in calculating their SCR according to the standard formula to investments in: - collective vehicles and other investments packaged as funds - any other indirect exposures to market risk - material indirect exposures to underwriting and counterparty default risk. - 7.6 Furthermore [Article 144 MR3 of the draft Implementing Measures] specifies that the look-through approach shall not apply to investments in related undertakings within the meaning of Article 212(1)(b) and 212(2) of Solvency II. - 7.7 However the details and the implementation processes for performing such a look-through are not described in Solvency II or the draft Implementing Measures.
+- 7.5 Article 84 of the Implementing Measures requires that undertakings apply a look-through approach in calculating their SCR according to the standard formula to investments in: - collective vehicles and other investments packaged as funds; - any other indirect exposures to market risk; - material indirect exposures to underwriting and counterparty default risk. - 7.6 Furthermore Article 84 of the Implementing Measures specifies that the look-through approach shall not apply to investments in related undertakings within the meaning of Article 212(1)(b) and 212(2) of Solvency II. - 7.7 However the details and the implementation processes for performing such a look-through are not described in Solvency II or the Implementing Measures.
 In this context, the guidelines are needed to ensure a consistent and proportional implementation of the legislation, thus avoiding confusion and a weakening of the Solvency II Directive capital requirements.
-In particular if not made explicit, the treatment of money market funds could be misinterpreted, where they do not benefit from any particular exemption in the Directive or the draft Implementing Measures.
+In particular if not made explicit, the treatment of money market funds could be misinterpreted, where they do not benefit from any particular exemption in the Directive or the Implementing Measures.